 Did you know?

 " You wouldn't know a ninja to see one.
-Hollywood has had it’s way with how we perceive the ninja with their classic black hood and mask.
+Hollywood has had its way with how we perceive the ninja with their classic black hood and mask.
 The movie ninja has had an influence on how we perceive the ninja sword with a classic straight blade and a ninja star for a guard.
 These swords are fun and creative but historically the ninja were special covert agents, spy's and assassins. and would have most likely carried the same swords as everyone else.
 It would be hard to keep your cover if everyone you encountered said “Isn't that a ninja sword?” "